ds5110/project-OmkarSonar24/proposal.md

 3. **Diagnostic and Treatment Focus**:
    The focus will shift towards evaluating the types of diagnostic tests and treatments patients undergo at various stages of care.
 This will allow us to examine the quality and consistency of care at different stages, even without detailed outcome data.

-### Approach Overview
-We will perform a data-driven analysis using machine learning techniques to cluster stroke survivors based on the treatment pathways they follow.
-The analysis will include:

 - **Treatment Duration**:
    We will analyze how the duration of different treatments correlates with the types of care received and patient characteristics.
 This will help identify how long patients typically stay within certain treatment pathways and whether certain durations correlate with more effective outcomes.